Skip to content

 VII.
 ARTICLES IN TRANSIT

-2. declare on the licence applications that the goods are in transit, and state the transport mode, name of the vessel or flight number, and expected arrival and departure dates.
+2. declare on the licence applications that the goods are in transit, state the transport mode, the name of the vessel or flight number, and the expected arrival and departure dates.
 For E-Applicants, tailor-made declaration for this purpose is available for selection at Part I "Preparation of Declaration Lists" of the E-Import Licence Application menu.

 VIII.
 END-USE CONTROLS

-1. if the importer/exporter knows that the article or document is intended or likely to be used in any activity related to nuclear, chemical or biological weapons or missiles capable of delivering them as specified in Schedule 4 to the Regulations (Annex O) (pdf format); or
+1. if the importer/exporter knows that the article or document is intended or likely to be used in any activity related to nuclear, chemical or biological weapons or missiles capable of delivering them as specified in Schedule 4 to the Regulations (Annex M) (pdf format); or

 2. if the importer/exporter has grounds for suspecting that the article or document may be used in any activity specified in Schedule 4.